Fatblabs/LosslessSwitcher/README.md

 5. Start playing music in Apple Music.

 6. Click **Request Music Access** or **Match Now** if the app does not detect the current track immediately.

 ---

-## Usage

-1. Connect your DAC or audio interface.
-2. Set it as the default macOS output device.
-3. Open LosslessSwitcher.
-4. Enable **Auto**.
-5. Play a track in Apple Music.
-6. The app will detect the source format and switch the output device when the target format is supported.

-For manual control, use the **Manual Rate** section to switch to any supported rate reported by the current default output device.

----